zealousAnemone/pathfinder/README.md

 # pathfinder

+### Prerequisite
+1. You need an Open AI API key and chat/completions endpoint.

 ### To run
 1. Create a branch from Main.
 2. In the pathfinder directory on your system, create a .env file with the following info: